 A syllabus is your guide to a course and what will be expected of you in the course.
+You should thoroughly review the syllabus for each class you are taking.
 The syllabus will include course policies, rules and regulations, required texts, and a schedule of assignments.
 A syllabus can tell you nearly everything you need to know about how a course will be run and what will be expected of you.
 It is important that you read each course syllabus (plural: syllabi) thoroughly and ask your lecturer if you have questions.
-Syllabi are usually found on NEO.
+Syllabi are usually found on NEO and provided by instructors during the first class meeting.